Thinking about visiting St. John’s? Great! We’d love to have you join us for the Divine Service.

 Here’s a quick rundown of what to expect.
 If you’d like additional information before visiting, please don’t hesitate to contact one of our staff members.

 - Service times

-- Services are held Sundays at 8:15 and 11:00 a.m.
-Communion is typically offered at each service, with a couple of exceptions.
-Services with communion (the Divine Service) run around an hour and 15 minutes; without communion (Matins), about an hour.
+- Divine Services are held Sundays at 8:15 and 11:00 a.m.
+Communion is offered at each service, with a couple of exceptions.

 - Parking is easy to find around St. John’s.
 There are two main parking lots, one north of 9th Street and one east of Fillmore (next to the Topeka High parking lot).
 There are also a number of spaces surrounding the church on both the 9th Street and Fillmore sides.

 - St. John’s has several entrances.
 If you’d like to go directly to the sanctuary, enter the large double doors on the Fillmore side or the north door off 9th Street.
 If you need to find a bathroom or hang a coat or just want to look around, the south entrance on the Fillmore side is your best bet.
 The church also has an accessible entrance with a ramp to the left of the main double doors.

 - Bathrooms on the main floor are located in the hallway to the south of the central courtyard and near Luther Hall in our new addition on the south end of the building.

 - We love having children in church and encourage you to bring them.
 If they get a little restless during the service and need a change of scenery, we have a nursery across the hall from the bathrooms located in the hallway south of the courtyard.